mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 #### Gameboard

-- The gameboard, which is the main gameplay area in the center of the screen, where players place their ships and take shots.
+- The gameboard, which is the main gameplay area in the center of the screen, where players place their ships by clicking on their grid and using placememnt controls, and take shots by clicking on the computer grid, and receive notifications via the player message area as visual well as visual and audio cues.
-- User stories covered: 6, 8, 9, 10, 11, 12, 13
+- User stories covered: 6, 7, 8, 9, 10, 11, 12, 13

 #### Ship Placement Controls Area

-- Provides buttons to allow players to place, rotate, randomly palce, or clear their ships on their gameboard grid.
+- Provides buttons to allow players to place, rotate, randomly place, or clear their ships on their gameboard grid.
 - This area is hiddeen once turn based gameplay begins
 - User stories covered: 6, 8